 With consumers feeling that customer service representatives only provide sufficient answers to their questions 50 percent of the time, it’s easy to understand why 59 percent of American consumers are willing to try a new brand or business for a more satisfactory customer service experience.
 It’s also understandable why 70 percent of Americans polled in 2011 were willing to spend more with businesses they felt provided superior customer service over their competitors.
 That number represents a significant increase over the previous year, when less than six out of ten Americans said they’d be willing to spend more in exchange for better customer service.

-The Advantages of Contact Center Culture
+The Advantages of a Positive Contact Center Culture

 The numbers provided above highlight the importance of a call center in business because they show the significant impact that poor customer service can have on customer loyalty and your bottom line.
 While that’s true, they also show that you have a great business opportunity to make your company stand apart from your competition and increase your revenue by improving the customer service your call center provides.

-One of the most meaningful things you can do to improve your customer service is establish a strong culture in your call center.
+One of the most meaningful things you can do to improve your customer service is to establish a strong culture in your call center.
 If building call center culture is something you haven’t considered before, you may be asking yourself, “What is contact center culture?”

 The simple answer to that question is that your workplace culture is a reflection of your call center’s character and personality.
 The more intricate answer is that your call center’s culture is the summation of your center’s values, customs, viewpoints, actions and attitudes.